Best things to do on a connection in DCA? Lucky for you, you’re in the nation’s capital!

 - Delta Sky Club: inside security at gates 10-22

 - United Club: inside security at gates 10 (across from gate 11)

 By far, the Delta Sky Club is the best lounge in DCA.
 You will have to be flying same-day with Delta (including having flown into DCA as an option), and be a SkyClub member (which can be met using some AMEX and Delta credit cards).

 Other lounges have similar membership requirements, except for the AA Admirals club.
 You can buy a one-day pass at $59 without being a member – if you’re flying AA.

-Priority Pass does include small discounts at a few restaurants, such as the American Tap Room.
+Priority Pass members get discounts at some DCA restaurants, such as the American Tap Room.